 - And if need be, program data processing using macros.

-Of course, much simpler things can be done, such as using Excel as a database to record all the tasks performed under an action plan, for example.
-But an Excel spreadsheet is like a snapshot taken at a point in time, whereas project management first and foremost means project members on the move, and they must not stop moving.
+Excel can, of course, be used as a database for archiving all the tasks completed under a continuous improvement plan, for example.
+But don’t be fooled.
+An Excel spreadsheet is a data snapshot, frozen in time.
+Whereas project management means people on the move, and they must keep moving.

-Any alternative to MS Project must above all else be collaborative
+Alternatives to MS Project and Excel must be collaborative and participative